Aissata Dambélé, a nurse, holds 9-month-old Mohamed at Bernay-Fotoba health center in the Matoto commune of Conakry, Guinea.

 With Guinea achieving elimination status, only 10 countries are still fighting to eliminate MNT: Afghanistan, Angola, Central African Republic, Nigeria, Pakistan, Papua New Guinea, Somalia, South Sudan, Sudan and Yemen.
 Some of them face major implementation challenges in their vaccination campaigns.
 UNICEF, with the support of partners and donors, is working to help reach this meaningful goal and pave the road for a healthier future for every mother and every child.

 UNICEF won't stop until every mother and child is protected from tetanus.
-Support UNICEF and partner efforts to eliminate MNT worldwide.
 Donate today.

 Donate